 This study evaluates the turnout effects of automated telephone calls placed to voters in advance of the 2016 Texas primary election.
 Voters in twenty-three state legislative districts were assigned to receive between zero and seven calls from an interest group encouraging them to vote in the election.
 Automated calls raise turnout, with turnout appearing to … Continue reading How Many Robocalls are Too Many

 Despite decades of research on the persuasive effects of propaganda, little is known about opinion change in the wake of newspaper reports of scandal involving public officials.
 To what extent and under what conditions do opinions change in the wake of information conveyed through newspapers?
-We conducted four experiments to assess how publicizing scandal in … Continue reading Publicizing scandal: Results from four field experiments
+We conducted five experiments to assess how publicizing scandal in … Continue reading Publicizing scandal: Results from five field experiments

 Recent work in political science has argued that policy outcomes at the national level are more responsive to the preferences of the affluent than to the preferences of lower-income Americans, so much so as to perhaps lead to conclusions of elite domination.
-This line of work tends to minimize or disregard party—not only any differences … Continue reading Who listens to whom?
+This line of work tends to minimize or disregard party—not only any differences … Continue reading The Party or the Purse?